 It has been nearly two years since I first noticed Barclay having difficulty speaking.
 In addition to therapy, we also used Rachel Coleman’s Baby Signing Time program to teach him sign language.
 This helped bridge the communication gap.

-Even though he still has a long way to go, he has made outstanding progress.
-I continue to learn all I can to help him.
+Even though he still has a long way to go, he has made outstanding progress in speech and occupational therapy.
+In addition, I continue to learn all I can to help him.
 I still follow Laura almost every day.
 If she ever reads this, I want her to know she has made a giant impact on the successes Barclay has had up to this point.
 Also, in helping me understand what to expect and how to help move him along in his language journey.

 If your child has a speech delay, can you share a valuable resource you have used?
 Please leave a comment!